opengdpr/OpenDSR/specification.md

 ## 1. Introduction

 This specification is intended to:
-- Provide a well defined JSON specification that allows Controllers and Processors to communicate and manage Data Subject access, portability and erasure requests in a uniform and scalable manner.
+- Provide a well defined JSON specification that allows Controllers/businesses and Processors/vendor to communicate and manage Data Subject access, portability and erasure requests in a uniform and scalable manner.
 - Provide strong cryptographic verification of request receipts to provide chain of processing assurance and demonstrate accountability to regulatory authorities (Article 5.2).
-- Provide for a callback mechanism to enable Controllers to identify the status of all Data Subject requests.
+- Provide for a callback mechanism to enable Controllers & Businesses to identify the status of all Data Subject requests.

 This specification does not cover: